Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Application to Super-Resolved Deconvolution

 The observations $\bm{y}$ can be simulated with exact precision using this model.
 Indeed, we have

 in which measuring the background involves the closed-form convolution

 We provide in figure~\ref{fig:simple:source} a simulated source signal built with a ratio of $r_{1/2} = 1$.
 The associated measurements are presented in figure~\ref{fig:simple:measurements}.
-Note that the contributions of the two components $\phib(\fb^\dagger)$ and $\phih(\fh^\dagger)$ have the same Euclidian norm although their distribution of mass is very different, leading to the misleading difference of scales in the right panel of figure~\ref{fig:simple:measurements}.
+Note that the contributions of the two components $\phib(\fb^\dagger)$ and $\phih(\fh^\dagger)$ have the same Euclidian norm although their distribution of mass is very different, leading to the relative difference of magnitude in the right panel of figure~\ref{fig:simple:source}.